loreame/automac/README.md

    ```bash
    sudo bash /path/autoMac.sh
    ```

 ## Automation
 8. To make the script executable when the computer is started, it must be entered in the system startup list:
    a.
 If you use Ubuntu: Search Startup Application> Add> Enter a name and this command by changing the file path:
    ```bash
    gnome-terminal --tab -e 'sudo bash /your/path/autoMac.sh'
    ```

    b.
 If you use other linux distributions, use this command on the terminal:
    ```bash
    sudo update-rc.d /etc/init.d/autoMac.sh defaults
    ```

    c.
 You can check if your mac address has been changed correctly by typing this command on the console:
    ```bash
    ip link show
    ```

 9. Enjoy
   a. the script is not malicious, it has been tested on other machines with various distributions (Debian based), and following all the steps it will work;

 ## Info
-Hi, I'm loreame!
-I am the creator of this open-source script.
+Hi, I'm loreame, the official creator of this open-source script.
 I am new to the world of programming, and this is my first non-profit project.My goal is to share what I study and create with everyone, to help people like me, the apprentices of this world.

 ## Support
 If you need technical support or further information, write to this e-mail address: loreame@protonmail.com